The Ultimate Guide to Mastering Email Deliverability

 Another option is to use a seed list.
 This is a collection of hundreds to thousands of email addresses that are monitored, so it’s possible to see how different ISPs are treating your emails.
 You can include this seed list in your email campaigns to see if your emails are going to spam.

 Seed lists should not be used to warm up a new IP.
-The accounts on a seed list won’t show any engagement, so they can negatively impact the reputation of a new IP, hurting deliverability in the future.
+The accounts on a seed list won’t show any engagement, so they can negatively impact the reputation of new IP addresses, hurting deliverability in the future.

 Blacklisted IP addresses cannot send any emails to any ISPs that filter emails based on that blacklist.
 It’s a stricter form of a block, and it lasts until you appeal with the blacklisting organization and are removed from their list.